AdobeDocs/destination-sdk.en/help/configuration-options.md

 >
 >The API endpoint is not available publicly in the alpha release phase of Destination SDK.

-This configuration determines how Adobe Experience Platform users authenticate to your destination to activate data.
+This configuration determines how Adobe Experience Platform users authenticate to your destination endpoint to activate data.
 Adobe Experience Platform supports several authentication types:

 * Basic authentication
 * Oauth1